Shopify/polaris/polaris.shopify.com/content/components/select.md

     description: >-
       Presents a classic dropdown menu or equivalent picker as determined by merchants’ browsers.The iOS picker expands in-line.
-Merchants scroll to select the item they want.undefinedThe Android menu is similar in behavior to the web dropdown.undefined
+Merchants scroll to select the item they want.
+The Android menu is similar in behavior to the web dropdown.
   - fileName: select-with-inline-label.tsx
     title: Select with inline label
     description: >-